 What do I use to prime the furniture?

 See those orangey lines?
 Thats bleed.
 Tiny little fissures (or large ones) allow stain, oil, or tannin from the wood to wick up into the paint!
 What is even worse is sometimes this doesnt happen until you add your top coat.
 WHAT A BUMMER!
 You THINK you are done and get smacked with “The Bleed” ..Its so frustrating and can make you want to just throw in the towel!
 This is why we seal up the piece of furniture before painting.
-Now, I dont want to turn this into an ad, but Wise Owl has come out with a game changer for me.
+Now, I dont want to turn this into an ad, but Dixie Belle has a game changer for me.
 Its a WATER BASED stain blocking primer.
 So, everything that pains me about shellac is missing from this stuff!
-Again, I wont keep talking about it because I don’t want this to be an add but if you WANT to learn more about it look at the description in my shop HERE.
-So whether shellac or the Wise Owl Primer I recommend 2 or 3 coats.
+If you WANT to learn more about it you can find it HERE.
+So whether shellac or the Dixie Belle Boss in Clear or White I recommend 2 or 3 coats.
 I let that dry overnight for two coats.
 With 3 I do 2 coats the same day spread apart by hours, add the third coat the next day and wait several hours before painting. (keep in mind temperature and humidity should always be factored in)

 Now, Painting White Furniture: The Best No Fail Method!